benlau/androidnative.pri/README.md

 Features
 ========

- 1. Messege queue (SystemDispatcher) between C++/Qt and Java/Android code
+ 1. SystemDispatcher - A message queue for C++/Qt and Java/Android
-  1. Auto conversion between C++ and Java data type.
+  1. Send message in C++ and receive in Java and vice versa.
+  1. Data type will be converted automatically.
 No need to write in JNI.
   1. It could be used to write your own Java code
+ 1. Bundled Components
   1. Image Picker
   1. Toast
  1. Wrapper of 	android.os.Environment / android.os.Debug / MediaScannerConnection

 C++ API
 =======